 A 'must see' in Edinburgh is the Royal Mile, a succession of streets forming the main thoroughfare of Edinburgh's Old Town.
 Fittingly, the Royal Mile is approximately one Scottish mile long, running between two historic attractions; Edinburgh Castle at the top of the Castle Rock and Holyrood Abbey.
 This is Edinburgh Old Town's busiest tourist strip, rivalled only by Princes Street in the New Town.
 The streets that make up the Royal Mile include Castle Esplanade, Castlehill, Lawnmarket, High Street, Canongate and Abbey Strand.
 The Hub, at the top end of the mile, plays host to the Edinburgh International Festival, and holds integral information on all the Edinburgh festivals.
 Its gothic spire, which is the highest point in central Edinburgh, towers over the adjacent castle and surrounding buildings.
-During the Festival the Royal Mile coems alive with entertainers and visitors.
+During the Festival the Royal Mile comes alive with entertainers and visitors.
 It would be quite an achievement for any sightseer in Edinburgh to manage not to walk the Royal Mile at some point as the stretch is riddled with many of the city's best and most popular attractions, as well as being the most photogenic stroll in Edinburgh.
 There are many wonderful restaurants, pubs and shops along the Royal Mile, and tourists often choose to find accommodation near it.

 Address: Edinburgh Old Town